The Tribes – A Bottom Up Approach

 The local Bad Guys smoked a tanker two days ago between Jbad and Kabul.
 There were no less than 200 tankers lined up behind this one which got through fine.
 The consistent trend we see is attacking lone trucks every now and then and running away.
 It is not a serious effort at disrupting the logistical efforts on this lone route west to Kabul.

-There will be little improvement in the ability of the central government which makes the option of bottom up change very appealing.
-Author Steven Pressfield, one of my all time favorite writers, started a blog in which has has posted a number of interviews with Chief Ajmal Khan Azazi who has formed a 11 tribe alliance in the Zazai valley of Paktia Province – an area which is astride the Pakistan border and thought to be under Taliban control.
-The interviews are remarkable for several reasons not the least of which is that Ajmal’s tribal fighters have driven both the Kabul government officials (who they consider to be corrupt and ineffective) as well as various Taliban bands out of their tribal lands.
+The central government is a much bigger hindrance to the efforts of the international community than the Taliban is which makes the option of bottom up change very appealing.
+Author Steven Pressfield, one of my all time favorite writers, started a blog in which has has posted a number of interviews with Chief Ajmal Khan Azazi who has formed a 11 tribe alliance in the Zazai valley of Paktia Province.
+An area that is astride the Pakistan border and thought to be under Taliban control.
+The interviews are remarkable for several reasons like the fact that Ajmal’s tribal fighters have driven both the Kabul government officials (who they consider to be corrupt and ineffective) as well as various Taliban bands out of their tribal lands.

 I know Ajmal and have had two meetings with him in Dubai.
 He is good friends with The Boss and we are trying to get some cash for work projects going in his area.
-As you read through the various interviews with Chief Zazai you will notice instantly that he makes perfect sense and knows what he is talking about.
+As you read through the various interviews with Chief Zazai you will notice instantly that he makes perfect sense to those who understand Afghan history.
 Afghanistan has never been effectively ruled by a central government in Kabul and the one that is there now is no exception.
 If we want to try a bottom up approach it is going to have to be done by partnering with tribal leaders like Chief Ajmal Khan Zazai.

 Hate to see this - an IED going off right across the street from the Taj

-There is a plan out there which outlines a solid concept of employment and you can find it on the Pressfield blog.
-Major Jim Gant is a Special Forces Officer who has written a paper called “One Tribe At A Time” and the link to download it is on the homepage.
-It is a great paper especially as he relates his experience in the Kunar Province back in 2003 when the Special Forces has much more freedom of action than they do today.
-Major Gant succinctly covers why out approach today is not and will not work and then goes on to recommend a strategy based of Tribal Engagement Teams.
+There is a plan which outlines a solid concept of operations for tribal engagement on the Pressfield blog.
+Major Jim Gant, an army SF Officer has written a paper called “One Tribe At A Time” and the link to download it is on the Pressfield homepage.
+It is a great paper especially where he relates his experience in the Kunar Province back in 2003.
+Major Gant succinctly covers why our current approach will not work and then goes on to recommend a strategy based of Tribal Engagement Teams.
 I like the part where he describes patrolling with his tribal hosts without body armor or helmets.
 If we are going to fight with the tribes we have to fight like they do and that means no body armor if they have none.
 Wearing body armor in the high mountains is stupid anyway but not all the tribes live in high mountain valleys – there are plenty of flat lander tribes too.

 The French used a similar concept during the Indochina War when they deployed the Groupement de Commandos Mixtes Aerportes (Composite Airborne Commando Group) known by the French initials of G.C.M.A.
-They would send teams of volunteers deep into the North Vietnam mountains to link up with tribes who rejected the communist government.
-Fifty years ago the French lacked the ability to resupply or even in some cases maintain contact with their inserted G.C.M.A. teams which consisted normally of a junior officer and four sergeants or corporals.
-The only way out for the G.C.M.A. team members was to be wounded, very sick, or mentally broken in which case an airplane would be sent to a remote strip for a medevac if it were possible and it often was not.
+They would send teams of volunteers (normally a junior officer and four sergeants or corporals) deep into the North Vietnam mountains to link up with tribes who rejected the communist government.
+Fifty years ago the French lacked the ability to resupply or even in some cases maintain contact with their inserted G.C.M.A. teams.
+The only way out for the G.C.M.A. team members was to be wounded, very sick, or mentally broken in which case an airplane would be sent to a remote strip for a medevac, if it were possible and it often was not.
 Some teams went out and were never heard from again, others ended up raising and commanding entire battalions of tribal fighters.
-None of the men involved received proper recognition for the unbelievable efforts they put into the program because in the end they were tactically irrelevant in the large scheme of things.
-The Vietminh’s effective (and dreaded) 421st Intelligence Battalion hunted successful G.C.M.A. teams as soon as they surfaced and they knew what they were doing.
+None of the men involved received proper recognition for the unbelievably heroic efforts they put into the program because in the end they were tactically irrelevant in the large scheme of things.
+The Vietminh’s effective (and dreaded) 421st Intelligence Battalion targeted successful G.C.M.A. teams as soon as they surfaced and they knew what they were doing.

 I'm practicing with the camera more - girls from Little Barabad village - a dirt poor Kuchi village across the river from Jalalabad

 The Tribal Engagement Teams proposed by Major Gant would not have to endure the isolation, lack of logistical support, absence of command and control nor the multi-year long missions which made the G.C.M.A. such a bad deal.
-But 2003 was a long time ago and special forces troops have not been engaging tribes as Major Gant was able to do back in 2003 – their reputation is not exactly great now that they are known more for direct action missions against High Value Targets (HVT’s) than for living out amongst the tribes doing the time intensive work of counterinsurgency.
+But 2003 was a long time ago and special forces troops have not been engaging tribes as Major Gant was able to do back then.
+Their reputation is not exactly great now that they are known more for universally unpopular night raids than for living out among the tribes doing the time/labor intensive work of counterinsurgency.

 I think these TET’s do not need to be special forces troops anyway – a rifle platoon would be a better organization in most locations given that tribal villages are often clustered about farming or grazing land giving the platoon the ability to deploy its three squads into different villages which are part of the tribal cluster.
-Regardless of who does the mission one thing is certain and that is a tribal engagement strategy can not and will not be the central component of our Afghan strategy.
-There is a government in Kabul and they would have to give buy in and support to tribal engagement which means it has to be directed towards an end which Kabul finds acceptable.
-Plus you cannot ignore developing the Afghan Security Forces (ASF) which has to develop the capacity to operate on their own if we are ever to get our ground forces out of here.
+Regardless of who does the mission one thing is certain and that is a tribal engagement strategy can’t be the central component of our Afghan strategy.
+It is an economy of force mission that would free up large numbers of conventional troops deployed along the Pakistani border.
+The conventional forces should be focused on developing the Afghan Security Forces (ANSF) so they can operate on their own if we ever to get our ground forces out of here.

 These boys ran three miles with a Pashto - English translation book to see if they were saying "my friend can swim like a fish" correctly.
 We need to focus on these young guys because there are so many of them who want to learn.
 They want and need a future and if we don't help create that for them.....